ofekzil/CreateYourOwnStory/README.md

 - As a user, I would like to be able to add my answers to the prompts into the full story.
 - As a user, I would like to be able to read the complete story.
 - As a user, I would like to be able to save the complete story (after answering all prompts).
+- As a user, I would like to be able to save my answers to the prompts before finishing answering (i.e. while still in the middle).
 - As a user, I would like to be able to exit the app while answering the prompts, and then come back and continue from where I was.